Discover picturesque Croatia islands while island hopping

 Discover the Croatian island of Vis

-The island of Vis is something special among the Croatia islands.
+The island of Vis is something special among the Croatian islands.
 Even many Croatians don't know Vis.
-This is because the island was a military restricted area until 1995.
-The island owes its nickname to this fact Gibraltar the Adriatic.
-Foreigners had no access there.
-The island was even inaccessible to most locals.
+This is because the island was a restricted military area until 1995.
+The island also owes its nickname to this fact Gibraltar the Adriatic.
+In any case, foreigners had no access there.
+Even for most locals the island was inaccessible.
 That only changed after the collapse of Yugoslavia.
-This is also one of the reasons why tourism has only recently become an economic factor on the island.
-In addition, viticulture and fishing play a role.
+This is also one of the reasons why tourism developed late as an economic factor on the island.
+In addition, viticulture and fishing play an important role.

 Korcula

-Korcula © Copyright Robin, Flickr CC BY 2.0
+Korčula © Copyright Robin, Flickr CC BY 2.0 License

 The Croatian island of Korcula

 This island stretches behind Peljesac in the Adriatic.
 In the north, the island is relatively flat and easily accessible.
 The southern part, on the other hand, has steep coasts with cliffs that are up to thirty meters high.
 In the northern part of the island there is also the town of Korcula, which can be reached by ferry.
-The place is first mentioned in the 10th century.
-However, no buildings are preserved from that time.
-It was only when Korcula developed into a city of stonemasons that the facade was decorated with ornate facades.
-In the 15th century, the city had a Gothic cityscape.
-For some historians, Korcula is also considered the birthplace of Marco Polo.
-However, science is arguing about it.
-Others think that he was born in Venice.
+The place is mentioned for the first time in the 10th century.
+However, no buildings have survived from that time.
+Only when Korcula developed into a town of stonemasons did the town attach importance to ornate facades.
+In the 15th century the town had a Gothic townscape.
+Korcula is also considered by some historians to be the birthplace of Marco Polo.
+However, science disagrees about this.
+Others think he was born in Venice.
 In any case, it is certain that Korcula was part of the Venetian sphere of influence for a while.

 Peljesac